spielmanlab/spielmanlab.github.io/content/project/introevol/logistics/google_calendar_instructions.md

 \vspace{1cm}

 1. Navigate to [https://calendar.google.com/calendar/](https://calendar.google.com/calendar/).
 Please ensure you have already added the class calendar to your account (see course website for link to join).
-On the left of the page where

 \vspace{0.5cm}